jacktenor/Beeralator/README.md

 Click "ok" and after it's imported use the build menu to build it.
 I'm sure theres a better way but that worked for me.

-I used Ubuntu to build it and for Linux I just used this command...
+I used Ubuntu to build the Beeralator console program for Linux by running the command...
- g++ -static LinuxBeeralator.cpp -o beeralator
+g++ -static LinuxBeeralator.cpp -o beeralator from within the project directoty.

 For Armhf
 arm-linux-gnueabi-g++ -static LinuxBeeralator.cpp -o beeralator